-10.4 DNA Finger printing
+14.2 DNA Finger printing

 DNA finger printing (also called DNA typing or DNA profiling) is a technique of determining nucleotide sequences of certain areas of DNA which are unique to each individual.
-Each person has a unique DNA finger print which is the same for every cell, issue and organ of a person.
+Each individual organism has a unique DNA finger print which is the same for every cell, tissue and organ of the organism.
+The concept of DNA fingerprinting was founded on the observation by Wyman and White (1980) of a polymorphic DNA locus characterized by a number of variable length restriction fragments.
+The term DNA-fingerprinting was introduced for the first time by